-- Parks play an important role in the protection of natural spaces - Parks help to conserve biodiversity - Parks play a role in environmental education - An integrated park system benefits all residents and wildlife in the region - During the next five years, the main direction of the regional parks plan is on managing existing parks and trails and opening new assets as funding permits.
+- Parks play an important role in the protection of natural spaces - Parks help to conserve biodiversity - Parks play a role in environmental education - An integrated park system benefits all residents and wildlife in the region.

+During the next five years, the main direction of the Regional Parks Plan is on managing existing parks and trails and opening new assets as funding permits.

-The Regional Parks Strategic Plan dovetails with the CRD Regional Growth Strategy which speaks to the importance of interconnectedness among park and trail systems across the CRD.
+The Regional Parks Strategic Plan dovetails with the CRD Regional Growth Strategy that speaks to the importance of interconnectedness among parks and trail systems across the region.